DataDog/nginx-datadog/doc/API.md

 ### `datadog_config_json`
 `$datadog_config_json` expands to a JSON object whose properties describe the configuration of the Datadog tracer.
-It is not the same as the JSON object that is used to configure the tracer.
-It is the same as the JSON object logged at "info" level when the tracer is initialized.
+It is the same as the JSON object logged to standard error when the tracer is initialized.

 If tracing is disabled, then the variable expands to a hyphen character (`-`) instead.